-The Kavanah Garden is located on Lebovic Campus Drive, just west of Ilan Ramon Blvd.
+The Kavanah Garden is located at 145 Lebovic Campus Drive, just west of Ilan Ramon Blvd.
 Click here for a map of our location.

 When driving north to the Kavanah Garden, go north on Bathurst Street, past Rutherford Road.
 Turn left on Lebovic Campus Drive.
 Drive 1.5 blocks (you will pass the Schwartz/Reisman Centre on your left as well as Ilan Ramon Blvd).
 The Kavanah Garden will be on your left hand side, identifiable by our entrance gate and sign.
 Street parking is available.
 Please be careful when crossing the road.

 KAVANAH GARDEN FEATURES:

 Shoresh’s Kavanah Garden was first opened in 2009 as a pilot project.
 In 2013, with grant funding from UJA’s SixPoints Jewish Venture Philanthropy Fund, we moved the garden to its permanent home on Lebovic Campus Drive, just east of the ravine lands.
 Located on a half acre adjacent to five acres of conservation land, Shoresh’s award-winning garden features: